English Language Proficiency Requirements: Graduate

 Minimum Test Score Requirements

-*Some graduate programs require higher scores.
+Some graduate programs require higher scores than the minimum scores listed above.
 Consult your academic department's graduate coordinator to verify minimum score requirements.

 Invalid Proof of English Language Proficiency

-- Test score more than two years old (unless you have lived in the United States since the exam date); or
+- Test score more than two years old (unless you have lived in the United States since the exam date)

 - Institutional TOEFL score from any school except PSU